kschuler/guide/guidelines/making-stimuli.md

 - `-o ~/Desktop/say-this.wav` is the path and name of the file you want to save
 - `--data-format=LEF32@32000` is the format of the data (required for `WAV` files)

-When I want so synthesize a short list of words or sentences with the same parameters, I use my [synth-a-little.py](https://raw.githubusercontent.com/kschuler/helpers/master/synth-a-little.py) python script.
+When I want so synthesize a short list of words or sentences with exactly the same parameters, I use my [synth-a-little.py](https://raw.githubusercontent.com/kschuler/helpers/master/synth-a-little.py) python script.

 ![](../static/images/script-synth-words.png)